-$$w{corp} = \frac{MV{corp}}{MV{gov} + MV{corp} + MV{other}}$$ where
+$$w{corp} = \frac{MV{corp}}{MV{qov} + MV{corp} + MV{other}}$$

-$MV{gov}$ denotes the market value of assets with CIC codes that are allocated to the government bond portfolio,

-$MV{corp}$ denotes the market value of assets with CIC codes that are allocated to the corporate bond portfolio,

-$MV{other}$ denotes the market value of all assets with CIC codes that are not allocated to the government or corporate bond portfolio.

-390. The market values were reduced in proportion to the best estimate and to take into account the matching adjustment, as described earlier in this section.
+- MV{gov} denotes the market value of assets with CIC codes that are allocated to the government bond portfolio, - MV{corp} denotes the market value of assets with CIC codes that are allocated to the corporate bond portfolio, - MV{other} denotes the market value of all assets with CIC codes that are not allocated to the government or corporate bond portfolio. - F.11.2 The market values were reduced in proportion to the best estimate and to take into account the matching adjustment, as described earlier in this section.

-6. Calculation of the government portfolio Identification of issuers
+F.12 CALCULATION OF THE GOVERNMENT PORTFOLIO

-391. The country of the issuer is reported in the list of assets template with the field "Issuer Country".
-Only assets of the following issuers were taken into account: AT, BE, BG, HR, CY, CZ, DK, EE, FI, FR, DE, GR, HU, IE, IT, LV, LT, LU, MT, NL, NO, PL, PT, SK, SI, ES, SE, UK, US, IS, LI, AU, CA, CH, JP.
+- F.12.1 Identification of issuers: the country of the issuer is reported in the list of assets template with the field "Issuer Country".
+Only assets of the following issuers were taken into account: AT, BE, BG, HR, CY, CZ, DK, EE, FI, FR, DE, GR, HU, IE, IT, LV, LT, LU, MT, NL, NO, PL, PT, RO, SK, SI, ES, SE, UK, US, IS, LI, AU, CA, CH, JP, CN, HK. - F.12.2 Duration: the assets where no duration, zero duration or a duration greater than 50 years had been reported were excluded for the determination of the average durations.
+The average durations were calculated by means of a weighted average, using the reduced asset values as weights.